Indian People's Theatre Association: IPTA in Assam

-In the 21st century, plays like Sadgati (Munchi Premchand), Dur Deshor Kotha, Kio (Phani Sarma), Arjun Tolir Dhumuha (Deb Kumar Saikia) and An Inspector Calls in 2019 directed by Prodyut Kumar Deka were staged in different parts of the State.
+In the 21st century, plays like Sadgati (Munshi Premchand), Dur Deshor Kotha, Kio (Phani Sarma), Arjun Tolir Dhumuha (Deb Kumar Saikia) and An Inspector Calls in 2019 directed by Prodyut Kumar Deka were staged in different parts of the State.
 The Assam chapter celebrated the birth centenary of its founder secretary Hemango Biswas in 2012.
-On the occasion of platinum jubilee of IPTA, the chapter organized a drama festival on 11–12 March in 2019 at District Library, Guwahati.
+On the occasion of platinum jubilee of IPTA, the chapter organized a drama festival on 11–12 March 2019 at District Library, Guwahati.
 Two plays Laalchurni and Coffee Housot Apeksha (Laxmi Narayan Lal) respectively were staged during the two day event.